HarryR/logicista/_posts/2017-01-20-phpmelody-multiple-vulnerabilities.markdown

 The PHPMailer proof-of-concepts rely on controlling the message body to insert PHP code into an arbitrary web accessible file, but to use this in PHP Melody we would have to override the `_SITENAME` variable (configured via 'Site title') - however, stuffing a snippet of PHP code into the title of every page is a dead giveaway as an indicator of compromise even if it's only temporary.

-A more novel option for exploitation is possible by uploading a sendmail configuration file instead of an image, the `upload_image.php` admin utility isn't susceptable to any interesting bugs, but it doesn't validate the contents of the file and can be used as such:
+A more novel option for exploitation is possible by uploading a sendmail configuration file instead of an image, the `upload_image.php` admin utility isn't susceptible to any interesting bugs, but it doesn't validate the contents of the file and can be used as such:

 ```
 curl -H 'Cookie: melody_..=admin; melody_key_...=...;' \